comeraperuibe944/JDWebcam/README.md

 * Can't change dancers -> connect a phone before
 * Console not supported -> should work by tweaking a bit of code
-* Scoring isn't very accurate -> extend your hand closer to camera when only scoring OKs
+* Scoring isn't very accurate -> tap your shoulder when only scoring OKs
 * Multiplayer isn't implemented -> possible if you have multiple laptops on the same network

 If you're a dev, feel free to implement things, fix bugs, commit changes and contact me.